 Wondering how to successfully write UC essays?
 You’re in luck!
 In this blog post, we’ll go over UC Personal Insight Questions tips and examples that’ll take your essays to the next level.

 And what does it look like when you effectively follow these UC essay tips?
 Behold: our 20 UC Personal Insight Questions examples.

-UC Personal Insight Essay Tip #1: Make one anecdote the star of your UC essayThese UC essays are tricky now, because you only have 350 words to convey your message per essay.
+UC Personal Insight Essay Tip #1: Make one anecdote the star of your UC essay

+These UC essays are especially tricky because of the word limit: you only have 350 words to convey your message per essay.
 That means this: Don’t do too much in one short essay.
 In other words, don’t try to write about 3 different topics in one essay so that you can “fit” all you want to say.
 It’s always better to go for DEPTH per essay rather than BREADTH.

 - Showcase your anecdote by first setting up the scene of the story.